Home » Florida » Unlock Fort Clinch Amelia Island: Florida’s Hidden Historical Treasure

 The prison and jail seemed dark and foreboding.
 The chains embedded in the floor seemed like harsh punishment, given the conditions.

-The bakery and blacksmith shops are located in a one-story brick/wood structure.
+The bakery and blacksmith shops are in a one-story brick/wood structure.
 They displayed authentic items in each shop.
 Period re-enactors will conduct demonstrations on weekends.

 From these ramparts, the 15 inch Rodman Columbiads guarded the shores of Amelia Island.
 These Columbiads were a large-caliber, smoothbore, muzzle-loading cannon able to fire heavy projectiles at both high and low trajectories.
 An excellent seacoast defense weapon.
 They had a long range.